tomrobak/bulk-date-update/README.md

 = How often should I update post dates? =
 For optimal SEO benefits without appearing manipulative, we recommend updating post dates every 3-4 weeks, and ideally after making actual content improvements.

+= Can I choose specific times for my date updates? = Yes!
+In version 1.2, we've added a custom time range feature that lets you specify the time window for updates.
+When enabled, the plugin will generate random times within your specified range (e.g., between 9:00 AM and 5:00 PM) for a more realistic update pattern.

 = Will search engines penalize me for using this? = When used responsibly (not daily), search engines typically won't penalize date updates.
 However, it's always recommended to follow this practice in moderation and in combination with actual content updates.

+= Can I customize which tabs appear in the interface? = Yes!
+We've added a Settings tab that allows you to choose which tabs appear in the interface.
+This helps streamline your workflow by showing only the content types you need.

 = Is the plugin compatible with WordPress multisite? = Yes, the plugin works on multisite installations, but must be activated on each site individually.